nikithajl/sql_review_env/README.md

 Medium tasks use a security grader that combines:

-- Vulnerability-pattern removal
+- vulnerability-pattern removal
-- Required safety constraints such as parameterization and active-user filtering
+- required safety constraints such as parameterization and active-user filtering
-- Task-specific semantic checks on selected columns, table usage, and access restrictions
+- task-specific semantic checks on selected columns, table usage, and access restrictions
+- execution equivalence against seeded examples from the reference query
 - SQL syntax validity

 This provides partial credit for answers that improve safety even if they are not fully correct.